csantanapr/generator-dapp/README.md

 Quick Start
 -----------

-0. Clone the repository using `git clone --recursive`.
+1. Clone the repository using `git clone --recursive https://github.com/csantanapr/dojo-app-boilerplate.git`
-1. Develop your project in `src/` until it is amazing.
+2. Develop your project in `src/` until it is amazing.
-2. Run `build.sh`, which will create an awesome optimized build in `dist/`.
+3. Run `build.sh`, which will create 2 awesome optimized builds `dist/` & `mobile`.
-3. Upload `dist/` for millions of people the world over to enjoy.
+4. Upload `dist/` to a website for millions of people the world over to enjoy.
-4. Use `mobile/www` to create an awesome Hybrid Mobile App with [Apache Cordova/PhoneGap](http://cordova.io)
+5. Use `mobile/www` to create an awesome Hybrid Mobile App with [Apache Cordova/PhoneGap](http://cordova.io)
-4. Happiness, and stop crying because you can't figure out how to build dojo
+6. Happiness, and stop crying because you can't figure out how to build dojo

 ### Windows Users